 Incentivizing New Business vs. Existing Customer Growth

-Balancing incentives for acquiring new customers and growing existing relationships is a common challenge.
-Each requires a distinct approach in commission structures.
+Balancing incentives for acquiring new customers and growing existing relationships is a common challenge, as each requires different commission structures.
+New business acquisition needs aggressive commission rates to reward sales reps for closing new deals.

 Key strategies for balancing these priorities include: